-Disasters are a global concern that significantly affect human health and welfare.
-Nursing plays an essential role, both before and during disaster events, in efficient early-response organization and effective field treatment in the disaster zone.
+Disasters globally affect human health and welfare, with nursing playing an essential role before and during disaster events, providing efficient early-response organization and effective field treatment.

 Aim

-The study explores the challenges experienced by the official Israeli humanitarian delegation dispatched to the Turkey earthquake zone during February 2023, including the preparation phase in Israel, the delegation’s activities in the disaster zone, and conclusions drawn at the end of the mission.
-Notably, unlike in previous humanitarian aid missions, this delegation had to integrate into functioning local healthcare systems and adapt to their protocols.
+The study examines the challenges faced by the official Israeli humanitarian delegation to the Turkey earthquake zone in February 2023, during the preparation and operational phases, and examines their conclusions following the mission’s completion.

 Methods

-22 nurses who had participated in the humanitarian delegation were interviewed in three focus group meetings, after signing consent forms.
-The interviews were recorded, transcribed verbatim, and analyzed using a thematic analysis approach.
-COREQ’s 32 items were used as criteria for qualitative analysis.
+Twenty-two nurses from the humanitarian delegation were interviewed in three focus groups meetings, which were recorded, transcribed verbatim, and analyzed thematically using COREQ’s 32 items.

 Findings

-Three main themes were extracted from the text:
+Three main themes were identified:

-Pre-departure preparation, Work in the disaster zone, and Post-Mission conclusions.
+Pre-departure preparation, Work in the disaster zone, and Post-mission conclusions.

 Conclusion

-Among the essential functions that nurses fulfill in a disaster zone, particularly noteworthy is their vital contribution to integrating into existing local healthcare systems.
-Nurses actively apply a respectful and sensitive approach in this multicultural setting and recognize their impact on the quality of care.
-Nurses’ insights may help improve future humanitarian delegations’ pre-mission preparedness and ongoing work in disaster zones as well as contribute to better understanding and implementing post-mission lessons.
+Nurses’ roles in disaster zones are vital, including integrating into existing local healthcare systems.
+Nurses’ insights may help improve how humanitarian delegations’ preparations for operations in disaster zones, and offer insights into post-mission lessons and how to implement them.

 Implications for Nursing and Health Policy

-Insights from this study can be used by nurse managers and health policy stakeholders when planning future training programs for disaster competencies for nurses and fostering collaboration between international healthcare teams.
+Nurse managers and health policy stakeholders can apply insights from this study in designing future nurse training programs in disaster skills and in fostering collaboration between international healthcare teams.

 Keywords: disaster, emergency nursing, humanitarian aid, collaboration, fieldwork, critical care nursing, multicultural team